How to make E-sports live streaming experience more immersive, interactive and exciting for gamers?

 Every Friday, we used half of a day to do some usability tests and A/B tests with participants.
 We collected their feedback and analyzed insights for the refienment.
 Then, we applied the whole cycle again and again until the product launched.

-They also wished to have more appealing visual elements, inspiring animations and responsive feedback to gain more sense of satisfaction and competitiveness while interacting with the UI
+Gamers love appealing visual elements, motivating animations and responsive feedback to gain more sense of self-satisfaction and competitiveness.

 Answering pop-up challenges to predict the current game's status.
 The challenges are generated by our AI system monitoring and analyzing the live game and popular topics among players.
 Correct answers will increase the player's points and gift him/her with a bonus card -- which can help the player win the whole Taunt game even more easily!